 that our call involves being the hands and feet of Christ in this place and in our world, reaching out in compassion, love, comfort, and faith.

 Our Ministry Team consists of Rev. Valerie Kingsbury, Minister of Word, Sacrament and Pastoral Care; Rev. Roger Moore, Minister of Faith Formation; Chris Bowman, Minister of Music; Tracy Boutilier, Minister of Administration; Adam Braye, Minister of Children and Youth; and Don Lamond, Maintenance and Upkeep.
 Together with the congregation they seek to celebrate God’s presence and be the body of Christ in this time and place.

 In gathering for worship we incorporate traditions, old and new, and allow the spirit to move in and through us.
 There is praise, passion, challenge, compassion and fun woven throughout our time together.
 As we enter into our sacred space we are fed and empowered to move out into the world blessing others as we have been blessed.

 The church celebrates its music program, and has had a long history of excellent music-making.
 We are blessed to have a talented mixed-voice Church Choir, a Handbell Ensemble, the Joyful Noise choir, soloists and instrumentalists, that provide a varied and dynamic music program.
 A wide variety of music styles, with hymns from both Voices United and More Voices, is incorporated in Sunday morning worship.
 Service music is supported by the use of a Casavant organ, a Yamaha C7 grand piano, five octaves of Schulmerich Handbells and other instruments.
 Music Under the Steeple series presents concerts by local and visiting musicians.
 Annual community highlights include a Candlelight Christmas Concert, a Choirs for Comfort benefit concert involving hundreds of singers of all ages, and other concert offerings.

-Our education ministry includes weekly study groups, Men’s Eagle Sunrise Breakfast discussion group, United Church Women (UCW) groups, a Men’s Fellowship monthly luncheon, and groups for crafts, line dancing and chair yoga.
+Our education ministry includes weekly study groups, Men’s Eagle Sunrise Breakfast discussion group, United Church Women (UCW) groups, a Men’s Fellowship monthly luncheon, and groups for crafts and chair yoga.
 For our youth we offer Sunday School for all ages, a Jr. Youth Group and a Sr. Youth Group which meets weekly on Sunday evenings.
 2nd Truro Scouts and 2nd Truro Guides also meet weekly in Memorial Hall.